 Assistance in attending college may also be made available by way of a grant.
 This is a one time grant that is attainable in special circumstances.
 Some jobs require that you pay for your own training or schooling.
 If you are unable to afford the costs, a state program may be able to help.

 Many states have transportation programs as a part of medical welfare benefits for single mothers and low income families.
 This transportation program provides free transportation to and from medical appointments and procedures.
 This is tied in with Medicaid benefits.
 Not all states are able to provide this type of assistance due to the cost of the program.

 Transportation assistance to school or work is available in very few states.
 Ask your caseworker on bus pass assistance programs and other transportation program availability to help get you to and from work or school at a discounted rate.
 In some cases, a bus pass can be provided to you at no cost for one month depending on your circumstances and the program availability that your state has.

 Incoming search terms:

-- benefits available for single moms
+- benefits for single mothers in california

 - benefits available to single mothers in ca\

 - amount single parent welfare california